Blockchain Bitcoin Cash

-The Bitcoin blockchain is a constantly updated ledger, and all transactions that take place on the Bitcoin Network are listed there.
-In the bitcoin network, the first transaction block took place in January 2009, and each new blocks are added to this Bitcoin blockchain approximately every 10 minutes.
-The Bitcoin protocol ensures that every single block that gets added to the blockchain is valid and conforms to the rules of Bitcoin.
+The Bitcoin blockchain is a constantly updated ledger, and all transactions that take place on the bitcoin network are listed there.
+In the bitcoin network, the first transaction block took place on January 2009, and each new blocks are added to this Bitcoin blockchain approximately every 10 minutes.
+The bitcoin protocol ensures that every single block which gets added to the blockchain is valid and conforms to the rules of bitcoin.
 Furthermore, each block that is added in the blockchain contains a cryptographic hash of the previous block.

 On August 1st, 2017, at block number 478,558, there was a split.
-The ViaBTC pool produced a 1.9 MB block which is not valid on the legacy Bitcoin network because Bitcoin has a 1 MB limit.
+The ViaBTC pool produced a 1.9 MB block which is not valid on the legacy Bitcoin network because bitcoin has a 1 MB limit.
 This new block did not have the 1 MB limit, and instead, it included 1.9 MB.
-This caused a split which resulted in the creation of Bitcoin Cash.
+It causes a split which resulted in the creation of Bitcoin Cash.
 The computers that are mining Bitcoin Cash have a protocol that limits the block size at 8 MB rather than 1 MB.

 What is a Bitcoin Hard Fork?

 As you can see in this diagram, there is a split that takes place on the network and essentially creates a new Blockchain with altered rules.
-The original and the forked version of the cryptocurrency have identical Blockchains all the way up to the block when the split occurred.
-After the split happened, everyone who held Bitcoins before the hard fork received the same amount of Bitcoin Cash tokens.
+The original and the forked version of the cryptocurrency had identical blockchains up to the block when the split occurred.
+After the split happened, everyone who held bitcoins before the hard fork, received the same amount of Bitcoin Cash tokens.